• Home

 We developed a sol gel-based synthesis for ternary carbides and particularly MAX phases, that allows us to access unique shapes and compounds with more "exotic" A-elements.
 For example, we prepared hollow amorphous carbon microspheres decorated with Cr2GaC particles, full and hollow Cr2GaC microspheres, thick films, and microwires.
 All products contain amorphous carbon that stems from the gel-building agent, e.g. citric acid.

 An example for a MAX phase with a rare A-element, is the phosphorous-containing V2PC.
 In our lab, the solid-state reaction using elemental P failed, but the sol gel-based synthesis resulted in the desired product.
+Beside extending this approach to futher MAX phases, e.g. Nb2PC, the reaction mechanism is also of interest.

 This work is mainly funded through an NSF CAREER Award.Key publications: J. Mater.
 Chem.
 C 2019; ACS Org.
 Inorg.
 Au 2021 (invited); Nanoscale 2022; Inorg.
 Chem.
 2022; Inorg.
 Chem.
 2022-2